 - Debts of state-owned enterprises, representing 5% of GDP

-- Other public sector debts representing 13.5% of GDP
+- Other public sector debts representing 13.5% of GDP.

 Is Denmark’s national debt rising?

 The chart below comes from the OECD.
 It shows the recent history of Denmark’s national debt.
-The government did a good job of reducing the national debt until the year 2008 when the global banking crisis occured.
+The government did a good job of reducing the national debt until the year 2008 when the global banking crisis occurred.
 That event caused the national debt to rise again and since 2012 it has come back under control.

 The reason that Denmark’s debt to GDP ratio began to fall again in 2012 is because the Danish economy has shown strong growth.
 The chart below shows Denmark’s GDP per person.
 The effects of the 2008 banking crisis only dented the country’s income in one year.
 Ever since 2009, the economy has continued to grow, helping the banks of Denmark recover and staving off disastrous unemployment, which increases government spending.